-- In more extreme causes, it could result in physical distress, such as panic attacks and nausea.
+- In more extreme cases, it could result in physical distress, such as panic attacks and nausea.

 4. Fear of Trees (Dendrophobia)

 The term Dendrophobia refers to a fear of trees, mainly the surrounding concept that they could fall at any time and cause harm.
-It is believed that this phobia is developed from traumatic experiences at some point, such as witnessing a tree fall, damaging property or person.
+It is believed that this phobia is developed from traumatic experiences at some point, such as witnessing a tree fall or damaging property or a person.

 Home Owners with a Fear of Trees